 How to Prevent Phishing?

 The anti-phishing software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
-In most cases, the software is integrated with the web browser and email clients in the form of a toolbar that correctly displays the name of the website you are visiting.
+In most cases, the software such as 360 internet protection, Adguard AdBlocker etc is integrated with the web browser in the form of a toolbar that correctly displays the name of the website you are visiting.
 This toolbar enables you to identify the fraudulent websites that disguise as genuine websites.
 Usually, the anti-phishing software is bundled with an antivirus software or Internet security suite.